 You may have heard people talking over the last few years about a genetic disorder called an MTHFR deficiency.
 What exactly is an MTHFR deficiency, and how can it affect your pregnancy or your ability to conceive?

 Appointments by Videochat

-Dr Silver is available for telemedicine appointments for people outside of the Detroit area.
+Telemedicine appointments are available from any location.
 If you are interested in setting up an appointment via videochat, just click the Book Now button or call (248) 629-0224.

-To schedule your free 15 minute phone consult, please call
+Click Book Now to schedule a free 15 minute phone call or videochat.

 About Dr Silver

 This blog is intended for educational purposes only.
 Information expressed herein does not constitute medical advice and in no way should be used as a substitute for the advice and attention of a qualified medical practitioner.